Revolutionary new black tea picked in Henan and finished in Laoshan Village with creamy sweet potato, chocolate and honey . . .

 Wang Yanxin brewing her Yu Lu Yan Cha (no sound)

 Fresh young Xinyang Maojian leaves are traditionally oxidized over three days and hand roasted in Laoshan Village as a black tea.
-The Spring harvest of this ingenious tea finds the perfect balance of sweet potato, chocolate notes, honey, and silky smooth texture.
+The Spring harvest of this ingenious tea finds the perfect balance of chocolate notes, honey, and silky smooth texture.
 Closest to a fine Jin Jun Mei in profile, this collaborative tea continues to prove that the world of tea is still young with room for innovation everywhere.

 The name Yu Lu Yan Cha Black comes from the ancient names of Henan and Shandong province.
 Yu is Henan, and Lu is Shandong.
 To commemorate this landmark cooperative tea producing effort, Yu Lu is added to the tea name.
 Yan is the first part of Wang Yanxin’s name, honoring her innovation in creating this new tea.